HENRY PIKE 1878–?

 Date of death unknown

-Living at Holme Pierrepont with mother Elizabeth Pike 26 and grandfather John, an agricultural labourer age 69 and a boarder Henry Wilson, age nine.
-Elizabeth is sister to Samuel Pike, grandfather of Charles Wightman Pike.
+Age 3 living at Holme Pierrepont with mother Elizabeth Pike 26 and grandfather John, an agricultural labourer age 69 and a boarder Henry Wilson, age nine.
+Elizabeth was sister of Samuel Pike, grandfather of Charles Wightman Pike.

-Henry Pike was twelve and employed as a farm boy.
-He was living on Back Lane, Radcliffe on Trent with his mother Elizabeth Roberts, now married, stepfather Joseph Roberts, a labourer, stepsisters Alice 3, Sarah 2, and stepbrother John, age one.
+Age 12 a farm boy living on Back Lane, Radcliffe on Trent with his mother Elizabeth Roberts, now married, stepfather Joseph Roberts, a labourer, stepsisters Alice 3, Sarah 2, and stepbrother John, age one.

 Living in Darlington with wife Annie Elizabeth and daughter Alice.
 Employed as a builder’s labourer.